InGaugeTrader/jquery.hub/README.md

 _(Coming soon)_

 ## Release History
- - 0.5.0: Published to the jQuery Plugins Registry on 2013-02-14.
+ - 0.5.1: Published to the jQuery Plugins Registry on 2013-02-14.
-     - Initial release
+     - Initial release, plus a manifest description fix.